Tips for Increased Response Rates

 - Tell students that their responses are completely anonymous and that professors will see results only after student grades are submitted.

-Communicating this information at the start of the evaluation period will set the stage for a strong response rate in your class and for BCC as a whole.
+Communicating this information at the start of the evaluation period will set the stage for a strong response rate in your class.

 Tip # 3

 You should consider reserving a few minutes of a lab or class meeting to complete the evaluations.
 This is 10 minutes of class time well spent.